jthulhu/beans/doc/src/getting-started/install.md

 # Installation

-Using Beans as a library in Rust is done as with any other library: adding it in the dependencies in the Cargo manifest is enough.
-However, as explained in the [Compiling Section](compile.md), a command line tool is also required to use Beans.
+Using Beans as a library in Rust is done as with any other library: adding it in the dependencies of the Cargo manifest is enough.
+However, as explained in the [Compiling Section](compile.md), its command line tool is also required to use Beans.
 It allows compilation of Beans grammars, some introspection and debugging information.
-There are ways to install `beans`:
+There are several ways to install `beans`:
  * Installing with [Nix](https://nixos.org).
 This is the preferred way if you already have nix.
  * Installing with Cargo.
 This is the preferred way is you don't have